automata-network/docs/docs/2fa/users/guide.md

 - Use metamask and connect your wallet.

-- If your account hasn't signed up, you can click the **Wallet Actions** button on the top, and go through the signup process.
-You need to sign a message to prove your identity before generating a 2FA secret.
-Attention, you must use a different device to store the 2FA secret, don't keep the 2FA device and your wallet in the same one.
+- If you haven't signed up for an account, you can click the **Wallet Actions** button at the top to initiate the process of signing up.
+You will be required to sign a message to prove your identity before generating a 2FA secret.
+Take note, the primary wallet and 2FA device should be different devices

 ![](../../assets/2fa/setup-1.png)